Hong Kong Palace Blog

 The Art of Dim Sum: A Guide to Traditional Dumplings

-Dim sum means "touch the heart."
-The tradition started in teahouses along the Silk Road and grew into one of Chinese cuisine's most elaborate dining experiences.
+Dim sum began in teahouses and grew into one of Chinese cuisine's most social dining traditions.

 Chinese Tea Ceremony: The Ritual Behind the Cup